+How much time is available in your agenda for NAWS?
 How many sessions would you like NAWS to facilitate?
 What other activities are planned for the same time frame?
 Please offer session topic ideas.
-In determining the session topics, it is helpful to consider who will be attending the event.
-Following are some ideas for workshop topics for this cycle: one of the current Issue Discussion Topics (Atmosphere of Recovery in Service, Applying Our Principles of Technology and Social Media, How to Use Guiding Principles); one of last cycle's IDTs (Traditions Welcoming All Members, Planning, and Group Support); or a topic related to one of this cycle projects (Recovery Literature for Mental Health and a new daily book, Local Service Tools, Event and Conventions, WSC Processes, and WSC Seating).
-We are also prepared for other topics of interest to local members such as Building Strong Home Groups, Social Media, Planning Basica Current NAWS Activities, Fellowship Development, Facilitation Training, or Public Relations These are just a few ideas; feel free to forward any topics that serve your event and community of the contact us for ideas about what might be best tailored to the event and attendees.
-Proposed session topics and reason for each session (more information is better here, please fee free to attach an additional sheet if the space below is not enough.): BACKGROUND AND ADDITIONAL COMMENTS Please provide us with any other relevant details about your region(s), zone, or issues of concer that your NA community may be experiencing.
-This information will support our success in framin sessions and also in selecting NAWS travelers for the event.
-Funding Information Will the hosting region/forum/committee be making a contribution to NAWS for the traveler(s) expenses?
+In determining the session topics, it is helpful to consider will be attending the event.
+Following are some ideas for workshop topics for this cycle: one of current Issue Discussion Topics (Attracting Members to Service, Carrying the NA Message Making NA Attractive, NA and DRT/MAT)); one of last cycle's IDTs (Atmosphere of Recovery Service, Applying Our Principles to Technology and Social Media, How to Use Guiding Principle or a topic related to one of this cycle's projects (Mental Health/Mental Illness IP, Daily Meditat Book, Local Service Toolbox, Events and Conventions, WSC of the Future).
+We are also prepared for other topics of interest to local members such as Building Strong Home Groups, Social Medianing, Consensus-Based Decision Making, Current NAWS Activities, Fellowship Developmed Facilitation Training, or Public Relations.
+These are just a few ideas; feel free to forward any top that serve your event and community or to contact us for ideas about what might be best tailout to the event and attendees.
+Proposed session topics and reason for each session (more information is better here; please free to attach an additional sheet if the space below is not enough.): BACKGROUND AND ADDITIONAL COMMENTS Please provide us with any other relevant details about your region(s), zone, or issues of concernation that your NA community may be experiencing.
+This information will support our success in fram sessions and also in selecting NAWS travelers for the event.
+Funding Information Will the hosting region/forum/committee be making a contribution to NAWS for traveler(s) expenses?
 YesNo If a trip is approved, NAWS will handle and pay for all travel related expenses.
-In the principle of self-support, we ask that your committee do its best to make a contribution.
+In the principl self-support, we ask that your committee do its best to make a contribution.